readthedocs/readthedocs.org/docs/dev/design/redirects.rst

 Other ideas to improve redirects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The following improvements will not be implemented in the first iteration.

 - Run forced redirects before built-in redirects.
   We currently run built-in redirects before forced redirects,